 This comprehensive and thought-provoking volume examines the role and function of religion in Hezbollah’s political strategy in the context of contemporary Lebanese politics and global security.

-As such, readers are provided with new and interesting insights into Hezbollah’s ideology and identity as a domestic and regional non-state actor; the social mobilisation of Shia in Lebanon and the region.
-Providing a nexus between religion, politics, and security the book will be a key resource for students and researchers interested in religious studies and Middle East politics.
+As such, readers are provided with new and interesting insights into Hezbollah’s ideology and identity as a domestic and regional non-state actor, and the social mobilisation of Shi'a in Lebanon and the region.
+Providing a nexus between religion, politics, and security, the book will be a key resource for students and researchers interested in religious studies and Middle East politics.

 1. Historical Background